 Nicole M. Young is a performer, poet, playwright, director, event producer/curator, and nonprofit professional with over 20 years of experience combined in these areas.
 Nicole has worked across various disciplines, including theatre, poetry, and classical music.
 Originally from Detroit, Michigan, Nicole currently resides in Northern Connecticut and works in Western Massachusetts.

-Nicole recently released her debut spoken word album, In/Put: Live from the Valley, which was recorded at CLICK Workspace in Northampton, MA in 2018.
+Nicole released her debut spoken word album, In/Put: Live from the Valley in 2019.
+It was recorded at CLICK Workspace in Northampton, MA in 2018.
 Proceeds from the album were used to create a fellowship program for emerging women and nonbinary writers of color through Straw Dog Writers Guild.

 As an actor and playwright, Nicole trained with the Royal Shakespeare Company, the Stratford Shakespeare Festival in Ontario, Canada and Ping Chong and Company.
 Her play, get (t)his!, received a 2009 James Baldwin Memorial Playwriting Award from the Five Colleges Multicultural Theater Committee and has since been produced in Michigan and New York City.
 Nicole recently returned to the stage after an almost 20 year hiatus from acting in the role of Marian in Real Live Theatre's production of Harrison David Rivers' When Last We Flew.